Indiana Labor Laws Guide

 Indiana minimum wage

-When it comes to the minimum wage, Indiana does not have state laws and, therefore, uses the minimum wage prescribed by the Fair Labor Standards Act (FLSA).
+Indiana does not have any state laws regarding minimum wages and, therefore, uses the minimum wage prescribed by the Fair Labor Standards Act (FLSA).

 Thus, the minimum hourly wage rate in Indiana is $7.25 — the same as the federal minimum wage.